What to do before contacting a designer

 - What's your niche and target market

-A lot of times we can advised to write down age, location, their interest etc. However, try to focus on some qualities of theirs instead.
+A lot of times we are advised to write down age, location, their interest etc. However, try to focus on some qualities of theirs instead.
 Write down one ideal client, what they like, dislike, strive for and how they work.
+Just focus on this person and answering their needs.

 - What do you want to achieve and what is your mission

 Create monthly goals, one year and 2,5,10 year goals!
 Don't set a limit on what you can achieve.
-You want your new amazing looking design to reflect where you want to be, not where you currently are at.
+You want your new amazing looking design to reflect where you want to be, not where you currently are.

 - What parts do you enjoy doing and what do you need help with